paixaop/node-sodium/docs/lowlevel api.md

 var num = sodium.randombytes_random();
 ```

 The object `sodium` includes all the API calls.
+All code examples in this document assume that you have `var sodium = require('sodium').api;` somewhere in your code, before you call any API functions

 ## Version Functions
 Report the version fo the Libsodium library